 Divi Builder Layouts

 Divi has a massive library of pre-made templates and full website packs.
-As of now, you can choose from over 800 pre-made designs and 100+ full website packs.
-More than that, all of these are carefully designed and breathtakingly beautiful.
+As of now, you can choose from over 880+ pre-made designs and 110+ full website packs.
+Most importantly, all of these are carefully designed and breathtakingly beautiful.

-The full website packs are amazing as every individual website pack is built with the same design concepts so you can use the complete pack, and all the pages of your site will fit together really well.
+The full website packs are amazing, as every individual website pack is built with the same design concept forming a consistent experience for users.
+With those ready-made website packs, all pages of your site will fit together really well.

 Beaver Builder Theme vs Divi Theme